modelica/ModelicaSpecification/RationaleMCP/0039/ReadMe.md

 The [rationale](rationale.md) presents the rationale with use cases.

-The design is developed in a [separate document](SEMLA.md), for later incorporation as changesets for the Modelica Specification document.
+The design, called _SEMLA_ is developed in a [separate document](SEMLA.md), for later incorporation as changesets for the Modelica Specification document.

 ## Backwards Compatibility